loader image

 3. Outline your customer due diligence (CDD) process

-This section should explain how your firm verifies clients’ identities and the steps you take for:
+This section should explain how your business verifies clients’ identities and the steps you take for:

 Standard due diligence: Verifying ID, proof of address and beneficial ownership